akeshwani2/AK-Notch/README.md

 # AKNotch
 AKNotch is a sleek and intuitive macOS utility designed to enhance your productivity.
-It provides a convenient drag-and-drop tray for quick file handling and transfer, with customizable settings to suit your workflow.
+It provides a convenient drag-and-drop tray for quick file handling/storing and transfer, AirDrop integration, and includes customizable settings to suit your workflow.

 ## Features
  - **Drag-and-Drop Tray**